Multidimensional, multifunctional.

 Rock Gabion

-From Italian gabbione meaning "big cage,” this wall is essentially is a cage, cylinder or box filled with rocks, concrete, or sometimes sand and soil.
+From Italian gabion meaning "big cage,” this wall is essentially is a cage, cylinder or box filled with rocks, concrete, or sometimes sand and soil.
 You may recognize these types of walls in artsy new spaces, particularly around breweries and cultural buildings.